COVID-19 pandemic in the Philippines: Lockdowns

-The government has implemented varying levels of lockdown and/or stay-at-home orders across all the country's local government units (LGUs) characterized as "community quarantines".
-The strictest of these measures is designated as enhanced community quarantine (ECQ).
+The government implemented varying levels of lockdown and stay-at-home orders across all the country's local government units (LGUs), characterized as "community quarantines".
 Restrictions were imposed on various aspects of society such as mass public transportation, mass gathering, and operation of businesses.
+The strictest of these measures was designated as enhanced community quarantine (ECQ), followed by extreme enhanced community quarantine (EECQ), modified enhanced community quarantine (MECQ), general community quarantine (GCQ), and modified general community quarantine (MGCQ).

-In September 2021 the alert level system (ALS) was introduced by the government with pilot implementation of the system in Metro Manila beginning on September 16, 2021.
-The ALS is intended to replace the old quarantine system, which still remains in use outside Metro Manila pending the nationwide adoption of the ALS.
-Measures in a certain area will depend on the prevailing alert level.
-The ALS has five tiers, with Alert Level 1 being the most lenient and Alert Level 5 being the most stringent.
+In September 2021, the government introduced the alert level system (ALS) to replace the old quarantine system, with a pilot in Metro Manila beginning on September 16, 2021.
+The ALS had five tiers, with Alert Level 1 being the most lenient and Alert Level 5 being the most stringent; measures in a certain area depended on the prevailing alert level.
 The coverage of the ALS was expanded to include LGUs in Calabarzon, Central Visayas, and Davao regions on October 20, 2021.
-By November 22, the ALS was already adopted by all LGUs.
+By November 22, the ALS was adopted by all LGUs.

 Travel restrictions

-Travel of foreign nationals to the Philippines is banned with few exceptions since March 2020.
-The issuance of visas to all foreign national on March 19 was stopped and all visas already issued are voided except to those issued to families of Filipino nationals would remain valid.
-Three days later a travel ban was imposed on all foreign nationals, except spouses of Filipino citizens (and their children), and workers for international organizations and non-governmental organizations accredited in the country.
+Travel of foreign nationals to the Philippines was banned in March 2020, with a few exceptions.
+On March 19, the issuance of visas to all foreign nationals was stopped, and all visas not issued to family members of Filipino nationals were voided.
+Three days later, a travel ban was imposed on all foreign nationals, excepting spouses and children of Filipino citizens and workers for international or non-governmental organizations accredited in the country.